Gillian Hills: Career

 At 15, Hills was cast in the lead for the British film Beat Girl, made in 1959 and released in 1960.
 This was John Barry's first film score.
 Her co-star was a young Adam Faith in his first film role.
 The British Board of Film Censors ordered cuts to be made before they would give it an X certificate.
-In 2016, the British Film Institute (B.F.I.) remastered Beat Girl from the original negative and recorded an interview with Hills for the DVD release.
+In 2016, the British Film Institute remastered Beat Girl from the original negative and recorded an interview with Hills for the DVD release.

-In 1960, Hills cut her first recordings with Henri Salvador, “Près De La Cascade” and “Cha Cha Stop”, for the French Barclay record label on an EP entitled "Allo Brigitte?
+In 1960, Hills cut her first recordings with Henri Salvador, "Près de la cascade" and "Cha cha stop", for the French Barclay record label on an EP entitled "Allo Brigitte?
 Ne coupez pas!".
 In 1961, she appeared at the Olympia Theatre in Paris on a bill with Johnny Hallyday.
 She remained with the Barclay label until 1964, having released both cover versions and original self-penned recordings.

-Hills had hits with “Ma Première Cigarette”, "Tut Tut Tut Tut" (a French version of "Busy Signal" by The Lollipops), “Zou Bisou Bisou” and "C’est Bien Mieux Comme Ça" with Les Chaussettes Noir, Eddy Mitchell’s first band.
-In 2012, “Zou Bisou Bisou” was chosen for the premiere of the fifth season of the hit American TV series Mad Men).
-In 2020, "Tut Tut Tut Tut" was featured in the Netflix series The Queen's Gambit.
+Hills had hits with "Ma première cigarette", "Tut, tut, tut, tut…" (a French version of "Busy Signal" by The Lollipops), "Zou bisou bisou" and "C'est bien mieux comme ça" with Les Chaussettes Noires, Eddy Mitchell's first band.
+In 2012, "Zou bisou bisou" was chosen for the premiere of the fifth season of the hit American TV series Mad Men.
+In 2020, "Tut, tut, tut, tut…" was featured in the Netflix series The Queen's Gambit.

-In 1963, Serge Gainsbourg wrote for Hills his first duet for a Yé-Yé singer, “Une Petite Tasse D’anxiété”, which they sang together on the French TV show Teuf Teuf.
+In 1963, Serge Gainsbourg wrote for Hills his first duet for a yé-yé singer, "Une petite tasse d'anxiété", which they sang together on the French TV show Teuf Teuf.

-In 1965, she signed to the AZ record label run by the radio station Europe 1 and issued an EP that included "Rentre Sans Moi," a French cover of the Zombies "Leave Me Be"; and her self-penned "Rien N'Est Changé".
+In 1965, she signed to the AZ record label run by the radio station Europe 1 and issued an EP that included "Rentre sans moi", a French cover of the Zombies' "Leave Me Be"; and her self-penned "Rien n'est changé".

-In 2008, Hills' self-penned song “Qui a Su” was chosen for Jean-François Richet’s film “Mesrine Part One: Killer Instinct” with Vincent Cassel.
+In 2008, Hills' self-penned song "Qui a su" was chosen for Jean-François Richet's film Mesrine Part One: Killer Instinct with Vincent Cassel.